Viral Skin Infections

 - Cold sores cause a slightly itchy, tingly spot that is usually just on the edge of your lip.

 - Molluscum contagiosum gives you small spots, usually clustered together on your arm or leg, rather than all over your body.
 They generally can't be felt at all and aren't itchy.
 Sometimes they get infected and feel a bit sore but this is unusual.

 - Herpes simplex gives you tiny red spots which are really painful, more than itchy.

 The picture above shows the typical 'herald patch' of pityriasis rosea.
 The rash will cover almost the whole tummy and chest.
 It fades in a few weeks to a few months and isn't contagious.

 The image above shows a typical cold sore on someone's lip.
 It is tingly and a bit sore.
 It'll go away in a few weeks but if you kiss them you can catch it!

 Finally, the above close-up image shows the typical spots of molluscum contagiosum: they are harmless and not particularly contagious.
 They do go away but only after a year or two.
 They are best left alone.

-How does my doctor diagnose a skin infection?
+How does my doctor diagnose a viral skin infection?

 - Usually a doctor can tell what the skin condition is, by what you tell them and by what it looks like.